Test optional. What does it mean for you?

 It is definitely a nuanced and individual answer.
 On a recent webinar with admissions officers from Emory, Johns Hopkins, Washington University in St Louis, and Notre Dame, their common answer was "if the test will augment your application then submit scores."
 For reference, they each said that slightly less than 50% of their admitted students this past year submitted test scores.

-For schools who became test optional in the Fall of 2020, they have just finished their second academic year without required test scores schools and are now beginning to evaluate if test scores are an indicator of academic success.
+For schools who became test optional in the Fall of 2020, they have just finished their fourth academic year without required test scores schools and are now beginning to evaluate if test scores are an indicator of academic success.
 This evaluation will determine if they will continue test optional policies, it will be interesting to see the results of this analysis.
 FairTest posts a list of test optional schools as well as other relevant information.

 So does standardized test score help my college application?